-3. Rinse: It’s important to rinse the white rice under cold water until the water is clear.
+3. Rinse the Rice: It’s important to rinse the white rice under cold water until the water is clear.
 This will get rid of excess starches on the surface and prevent the rice in becoming gluey.

 5. If the rice turns out a bit wet when you open the lid, first fluff the rice with a fork to let the moisture escape through the steam.
 Then let it rest a bit before serving it.

-- Rinse rice under cold water by gently scrubbing the rice with your fingertips in a circling motion.
+Rinse Rice: Rinse rice under cold water by gently scrubbing the rice with your fingertips in a circling motion.
 Pour out the milky water, and continue to rinse until water is clear.
+Drain well.

 Pressure Cook Rice: Add rice and water to Instant Pot Pressure Cooker.
 Close the lid.
 Cook at High Pressure for 3 minutes, then Natural Release for 10 minutes.
 Release remaining pressure, then open the lid quickly.